Notice of Change in Service Provider for Telephonic Appearances - effective September 10, 2018.

 UNDER NO CIRCUMSTANCES MAY ANY PARTICIPANT RECORD OR BROADCAST THE PROCEEDINGS CONDUCTED BY THE BANKRUPTCY COURT

 Judge Mora encourages telephonic appearances for routine, non-evidentiary matters.
 There is no geographic limitation regarding who may appear by telephone.
 The ability to appear by telephone is a privilege and not a right and such privilege may be withdrawn by the Court at any time without prior notice.
+Judge Mora expects all persons making a telephonic appearance to be familiar with the Court's guidelines and all applicable Local Rules.

 Most uncontested Chapter 13 confirmation hearings and many uncontested Chapter 13 motions are handled by the Chapter 13 Trustee without the Judge present in the courtroom.
 These matters are presented to the Court by agreed or uncontested proposed orders.
 However, even if the Judge is not present, court is in session and the proceedings are recorded.
 All rules regarding courtroom decorum apply, including dress code and use of mobile phones.
 Please be advised that Judge Mora often listens to the uncontested Chapter 13 docket from chambers.